CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 NB: Note how one simple concept of convenience can have several dimensions in your customers’ minds.
 This is why question 2 is so important.
 By understanding the differences in the way customers perceive your product’s benefits, you can now design a more effective value proposition!

 Indeed, the answers to these questions are subjective and require experience.
-This is not because the method is ‘bad’, but because we are trying to explain human behaviour and there will always be a degree of subjectivity involved.
+This is not because the method is ‘bad’, but because we are trying to explain human behavior and there will always be a degree of subjectivity involved.
 Don’t be too hard pressed by your quantitative colleagues – some of the most important breakthroughs in history were based on studies with a sample size of 1.
 Did you know that Freud’s revolutionary theory of psychoanalysis originally started with examination of fewer than 10 client cases?

 Minimum number of responses